Two firefighters dead after Schuylkill County fire

 When first responders arrived at the fire, they say they discovered one person deceased on the scene.

-The Schuylkill County Communications Center tells Eyewitness News the fire has since been upgraded to a third-alarm fire with multiple special units called to the scene.
+The Schuylkill County Communications Center told Eyewitness News the fire was upgraded to a third-alarm fire with multiple special units called to the scene.

 While attempting to extinguish the flames, first responders say two firefighters were trapped inside and a mayday call was activated.